 coordinator of the program.

 provides a great opportunity for students to cross-specialize!
 Popular dual

 degree opportunities with the MS in Food and Nutrition are in Adult and

-Community Education, Exercise Science, Employment and Labor Relations, and Health
+Community Education, Exercise Science, Human Resources and Employment Relations, and Health

 Services Administration.
 Other possibilities can be explored in areas such as

 Will credits from another university transfer to IUP?